 This row connection connects a processing component to an output component.
 This row connection gathers the data that does NOT match the filter or are not valid for the expected output.
 This connection allows you to track the data that could not be processed for any reason (wrong type, undefined null value, etc.).
 On some components, this connection is enabled when the Die on error option is deactivated.
-For more information, refer to the relevant component properties available in Talend Components Reference Guide.

 This row connection connects a tMap component to an output component.
 This connection is enabled when you clear the Die on error check box in the tMap editor and it gathers data that could not be processed (wrong type, undefined null value, unparseable dates, etc.).